Cameron Zurhaar: AFL career

-He was drafted by North Melbourne with their first selection and eleventh overall in the 2017 rookie draft.
-He made his debut in the seventy-point loss to at Adelaide Oval in round 17 of the 2017 season.
+Zurhaar was drafted by North Melbourne with its first selection and eleventh overall in the 2017 rookie draft.
+He made his debut against at Adelaide Oval in round 17 of the 2017 season.

 In a Round 7 win over Carlton in 2019, Zurhaar kicked a game-high 5 goals en route to winning the Round 7 Rising Star nomination.
 He finished his third season at the Kangaroos having kicked 26 goals across 19 games in a breakout season.
-His nickname amongst the North Melbourne supporter base is the 'Bull', in response to his ferocious attack on the football.
+His nickname amongst the North Melbourne supporter base is the 'Bull', a reference to his ferocious attack on the football.

 Zurhaar was North Melbourne's leading goalkicker for the COVID-19 affected 2020 AFL season kicking 18 goals across 16 games.
 His 18 goals remains the equal lowest tally to win North's leading goalkicker award, tying with Stewart Anderson's record set in 1937.